DoctorWkt/rosco_m68k/code/tools/r68k/README.md

 ## Emulating the Real Hardware

-All of the above assumes that you are using the firnware in the `firmware/` directory which sends system calls to `r68k`.
+All of the above assumes that you are using the firmware in the `firmware/` directory which sends system calls to `r68k`.

 If, however, you want to run an emulation of real hardware, then